GrayJoKing/Cascade/README.md

   * They can even be the same character as instructions, if the command is getting the variable by character
 * The get/put commands wrap around the boundary of the program
 * This language isn't intended to be a Turing Tarpit (something hard to even *program* in), but it *is* meant to be interesting to golf in (finding the shortest program to execute a task), since this results in overlapping logic in a lot of places.
+* I've added the `-s` flag, which will print out a structure of a program with extra lines showing the control flow of each instruction.